 Oberon has Violet (a changeling)

-Day and Bonecruncher (a redcap)
+and Bonecruncher (a redcap)

 cause trouble in town.

-Shadows Violet finds the most beloved child.
+Violet finds the most beloved child.

-Sunset Violet and Bonecruncher abduct
+Violet and Bonecruncher abduct

 the most beloved child.

-Dusk Oberon lets Bonecruncher off the
+Oberon lets Bonecruncher off the

 leash.
 He kills several people.

-Nightfall Bonecruncher makes his lair in the town
+Bonecruncher makes his lair in the town

 hall, killing more people in the process.

-han, kinnig more people in the process.

-Midnight idnight The other townsfolk must leave or be eate
+The other townsfolk must leave or be eaten.

-0